ModelsLab/modelq/README.md

 * 🖥️ CLI interface for orchestration
 * 🔢 Pydantic model support for task validation and typing
 * 🌐 Auto-generated REST API for tasks
+* 🚫 Task cancellation for queued or running tasks
+* 📊 Progress tracking for long-running tasks
+* 📜 Task history with configurable retention

 ---